vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

 # Is there such a thing as a perfect build system?
 (Part II)
 (thoughts in progress...)

-In Part I, I explored `meson` with `ninja`.
-When scope is limited, there's fewer ways to screw up; `ninja` just does its job and stays out of your way.
-Good for *ninja* but the real hardwork is done by the *meta* build tools &mdash; focus of this *series* &mdash; such as `cmake`, `meson` and `gn`.
-And boy it's a hard job to get it right across so many dimensions.
-I realize I was overly critical of *meson*; so fwiw and for the record, let me say that I respect how much one can accomplish using *meson* with just  a day's worth of RTFM (I know, I am a slow reader).
+In Part I, I explored `meson` with `ninja` in my quest to find the perfect build system that works for me.
+To be clear, there was no audition done for *ninja*; it was simply accepted for the role of chomping through a build file (reductive and potentially insulting simplification here).
+I mean when the scope is limited, there's fewer ways to go screw up; *ninja* just does its job and stays out of your way.
+Good for *ninja* and that's all there is to be said about *ninja*.

+The search &mdash; focus for this *series* &mdash; is to find the right artist to take on the role of a `meta build tool`.
+That is a tough role requiring real hardwork; the artists that made it to the final list were `cmake`, `meson`, and `gn`.
+Sorry to say but `cmake` was sent home out of *prejudice*, and without a doubt I know that decision might very well come back and bite me &ndash; someday.

+The role of a *meta build tool* is complex and multidimensional.
+To *play* it well requires knowledge of operating systems, compilers, programming languages, linkers, and tools.
+Which makes it hard to appease all developers of diverse experience levels.

+> I realize I was overly critical of *meson*; so fwiw and for the
+> record, let me say that I respect how much one can accomplish
+> using *meson* with just  a day's worth of RTFM (I know, I am a
+> slow reader).

 I left Part I concluding that `meson` is not for me; and that I have to explore `gn` + `ninja` combo someday in my quest to find the perfect